 Integration of AppDB with the EGI AAI proxy

-EGI AppDB is planned to be used as a marketplace of Virtual Machine Images (VMIs) within the ELIXIR Compute platform.
+The EGI AppDB is planned to be used as a marketplace of Virtual Machine Images (VMIs) within the ELIXIR Compute platform.
 A user can have three roles when accessing the EGI AppDB marketplace:

 Visitor: Can browse publicly visible VMIs, can download them for local use.
 Visitors do not have to login.

-Member of a scientific community: Can register new VMIs and VMI versions in the marketplace and (optionally) can submit these to community coordinator for inclusion in the community image list.
+Member of a scientific community: Can register new VMIs and VMI versions in the marketplace and (optionally) can submit these to the community coordinator for inclusion in the community image list.
 Community members have to login to AppDB and must have user attribute that express affiliation to the community.

 Coordinator of a scientific community: Can add VMIs to the community image list to trigger the replication of these VMIs to the cloud sites that support the community.
 Community image list includes VMs that are of high relevance to the scientific community.
 Community coordinators have to login to AppDB and must have attributes that express affiliation to a community and coordinator role within that community.